What to Do if an Intervention Fails

 - Work on building your own self-esteem and exploring healthy, sober activities.

-If an intervention fails, it’s natural to question yourself about what you might have done differently.
-But it’s important to understand that when you’re trying to help someone get into rehab, you’re fighting against a serious, relapsing brain disease.
 The more you focus on developing a healthy, stable home life, the better equipped you’ll be to help your loved one when she or he is ready.

 Don’t Give Up Hope